RimpleDabas/Flower-Recognition-AI-ML-Model/README.md

 # Flower-Recognition Model
 ![image](/Images/Dashboard_1.png)
 In this project we aimed to train Convolutional Neural Network(CNN) for flower recognizion and built a flask based app for it.
-Our app allows users to upload an image and predictions.We currently have model for the following ten flowers.
+Our app allows users to upload an image and make predictions.Our app currently predicts following ten flowers.
  - Bougainvillea
  - Daffodil
  - Dahlia